anthonyscolaro/n8n-fireflies/README.md

 # Fireflies All-in-One App

 This app lets you collect Fireflies recordings for Brandon and browse them easily with Streamlit.
-It includes a full Docker setup with nginx reverse proxy and Adminer for database management.
+It includes a full Docker setup with nginx reverse proxy, Adminer for database management, and **ready-to-deploy DigitalOcean App Platform configuration**.

 ---